SachaVarisco/Gnomgeon_Jam/README.md

 [![gnomgeon.png](https://i.postimg.cc/FFjT7fq9/gnomgeon.png)](https://postimg.cc/JtzNFhMg)
 # Gnomgeon

-Gnomgeon is a singleplayer game developed for "La Jam 2022".
-Where a gnome is trapped in a cave from which he must escape using his trusty pistol.
+Gnomgeon is a singleplayer game developed for "La Jam 2022", where a gnome is trapped in a cave from which he must escape using his trusty pistol.
 # Programmer team
 - [@SachaVarisco](https://www.github.com/SachaVarisco)
 - [@JoakoBarros](https://www.github.com/joakobarros)